Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 Pro #4: Professionally Recorded Audio

 We liked that you can hear the pronunciation very clearly and fluidly.
 A lot of competitor programs have a robotic-sounding voice with choppy clips that have been automatically stitched together (which is very off putting, let alone it’s obvious inauthenticity).
-Both a male and female voice are used interchangeably which is nice.
+Both a male and female voice are used interchangeably, which is nice.

 Pro #5: Flexible Learning

 The app is well developed and is automatically synced with the desktop version, allowing you a lot of flexibility to learn from wherever.
 Furthermore, you can continue learning offline, and the downloadable audio files are great for listening to the language when you are on-the-go or out and about.
 Since it’s an online course and not a fixed classroom setting, you can easily fit your studies around your busy lifestyle.
-You can even turn off the speaking function if your out in public.
+You can even turn off the speaking function if you’re out in public.

 The Cons: The Things We Didn’t Like About Rosetta Stone Japanese